Bring On the (Disc Golf) Pros

 For the first time, the Pro Disc Golf Association World Championship comes to the Green Mountains.
 “We’re expecting 288 pros, and watching these players is pretty cool,” says tournament director Jeff Spring, who has been leading the development of Smugglers’ Notch Resort’s two courses since 2012.
 The courses are now rated among the top 10 in the U.S. by DiscGolfScene.com.

 Among the pros signed up is Philo Braithwaite.
-In 2016 he threw a disc that went 850 yards, soared high and then cut left and out of site behind some trees.
+In 2016 he threw a disc that went 850 feet, soared high and then cut left and out of site behind some trees.
 Without knowing it, Braithwaite had shot it straight into a basket he couldn’t even see, rattling the chains in what has become known as a legendary albatross (coming in three under par).

 Unlike golf’s manicured fairways, disc golf is played in more natural environments, like Smuggs’ wooded Brewster Run course or the more open Fox Meadows.
-There’s the challenge of zinging a disc under branches, around trees or, sometimes, trying to intentionally ricochet the disc off a trunk.
+There’s the challenge of zinging a disc under branches and around trees.
 Smaller than a regular Frisbee, the discs come in as many variations as golf clubs.

 In the last few years, the sport has taken off.
 “There are now more than 8,000 courses in the United States,” says Spring, who first learned to play in Waterbury, Vt.
 Meanwhile, the number of regulation golf courses has dropped to about 15,000, according to Golf Magazine.
 “Disc golf is so much easier and cheaper to get into.
 It’s more laid back and it’s inclusive, not exclusive,” says current top-ranked player Ricky Wysocki of South Carolina.
 Wysocki learned to play as a kid on a public course.
 Now a full-time pro, Wysocki plays more than 20 tournaments a year around the globe.
 He has 101 PDGA event wins and career earnings of $334,957.

-Note: Corrections: an earlier version of this story stated Philo Braithwaite had thrown 850 yards, instead of feet and also misspelled Nate Doss’s name.
-Our apologies.